MostafaGalal1/Secpar/README.md

 ## 6. Customization <a name="customization"></a>

-You can customize the Scraper's behavior by modifying the source code.
+You can customize Secpar's behavior by modifying the source code.
 Here are some customization options:

 - **Formatting**: Customize the formatting of the generated README for each platform.
 You can modify the formatting in the corresponding `Formatter` class.

-- **Configuration**: Adjust the scraper's settings, such as maximum requests, submissions per update, or other platform-specific parameters.
+- **Configuration**: Adjust Secpar's settings, such as maximum requests, submissions per update, or other platform-specific parameters.

 ## 7. Data Storage <a name="data-storage"></a>

-The Scraper stores code submissions and related information in your GitHub repository.
+Secpar stores code submissions and related information in your GitHub repository.
 Each submission is listed in the README with details such as problem name, language, solution link, tags, and submission date.

 ## 8. FAQs <a name="faqs"></a>

-- **What platforms does the Scraper support?**
+- **What platforms does Secpar support?**
-  - The Scraper currently supports Codeforces, CSES (University of Helsinki), and Vjudge.
+  - Secpar currently supports Codeforces, CSES (University of Helsinki), and Vjudge.

 - **Is it safe to store my GitHub access token?**
   - Access tokens should be stored securely.
-The Scraper stores them in a configuration file, and it's essential to protect this file.
+Secpar stores them in a configuration file, and it's essential to protect this file.

 - **How can I customize the README format?**
   - You can customize the README format by modifying the corresponding `Formatter` class for each platform.

 ## 9. Contributing <a name="contributing"></a>

-Contributions to the Scraper are welcome!
+Contributions to Secpar are welcome!
 Feel free to fork the repository, make improvements, and create pull requests.

 ## 10. License <a name="license"></a>

-The Scraper is released under the MIT License.
+Secpar is released under the MIT License.
 See the [LICENSE](https://github.com/your-username/scraper/blob/main/LICENSE) file for details.

 ---

-*Note: This documentation provides an overview of the Scraper's functionality and usage.
-For detailed code explanations, refer to the source code and comments in the Scraper's repository.*
+*Note: This documentation provides an overview of Secpar's functionality and usage.
+For detailed code explanations, refer to the source code and comments in Secpar's repository.*